Topological Graph-based Analysis of Solid-State Ion Migration: Introduction

-The established method for identifying the optimal path between two sites in a crystal is the nudged-elastic band (NEB) method~\cite{Mills1994Feb,Jonsson1998Jun}.
-However, NEB calculations are computationally costly and are only able to analyze short-distance migration events provided that an initial, reasonably accurate, guess for the connecting path is available.
-To understand the migration characteristics of a material, the motion of the ion through the entire crystal must be considered.
-Recent high-throughput studies have attempted to address this either by simplifying the problem to analyzing the migration of a working ion in a fictitious field~\cite{Kahle2020Jan} or by focusing on individual migration events but not how they connect over larger distances~\cite{Bolle2020Jun}.
-Additionally, previous work exclusively treat materials where valid sites for the working ion are known beforehand.
-To explore the broader class of materials, where there is no {\it a priori} knowledge of the sites and migration properties of the possible intercalants, it is of considerable interest to develop algorithms and frameworks to analyze possible ion migration behavior in any crystalline solid.
-In this endeavor, we employ a recently developed methodology where the charge density analysis was shown to be a reliable descriptor for generating initial guesses of working ion sites~\cite{Shen2020Oct} which allows us to systematically identify metastable intercalant sites in any crystalline structure.
+In this endeavor, we employ a recently developed methodology where the charge density analysis was shown to be a reliable descriptor for generating initial guesses of working ion sites~\cite{Shen2020Oct} which allows us to systematically identify metastable intercalation sites in any crystalline structure.
 Here, we build upon this framework and present a graph theory extension to automatically identify ion migration pathways in any periodic solid.
 The migration is treated as a periodic graph where symmetrically equivalent copies of the metastable sites constitute the nodes and the individual migration events between these sites are the edges.
 Additionally, we assign a cost to the graph edges based on the migration energy barriers and showcase how optimal intercalation pathways can be discovered with a Dijkstra's-inspired algorithm defined on the periodic graph.
 The original code provided here is distributed as an extension to the \texttt{pymatgen} material analysis library.
 We demonstrate our framework on two well-known structures of MnO$_2$ and CoO$_2$ to show how the migration graphs can be constructed and utilized.
 Finally, the methodology is applied to the different configurations of VO(PO)$_4$ in the Materials Project~\cite{Jain2013Jul} to assess the migration characteristics of each polymorph, and we exemplify the capability to identify promising new ionic conductors within this set of materials.